-Seventh Manner - El kelouci (the somersault).
-The woman must wear a pair of pantaloons, which she lets drop upon her heels; then she stoops, placing her head between her feet, so that her neck is in the opening of her pantaloons.
-At that moment, the man, seizing her legs, turns her upon her back, making her perform a summersault; then with his legs curved under him he brings his member right against her vulva and, slipping it between her legs, inserts it.
+Ninth manner.-El kelouci (the summerset).
+The woman must have a pair of pantaloons on, which she lets drop down upon her heels; she then stoops down, placing her head between her feet, so that her neck is in the pantaloons.
+At that moment the man, seizing her legs, turns her upon her back, making her perform a summerset; then he brings his member right against her vulva, and, slipping it between her legs, inserts it.

-It is alleged that there are women who, while lying on their back, can place their feet behind their head without the help of pantaloons or hands.
+It is alleged that there are women who, lying on their back, can place their feet under the head without the help of pantaloons or of their hands.

-Eighth Manner - Hachou en nekanok (the tail of the ostrich).
-The woman lying on her back along the bed, the man kneels in front of her, lifting up her legs until her head and shoulders only are resting on the bed; his member having penetrated into her vagina, he seizes and sets into motion the buttocks of the woman who, on her part, twines her legs around his neck.
+Tenth manner.-Hachou en nekanok (the tail of the ostrich).
+The woman lying on her back along the bed, the man kneels in front of her, and lifts up her legs until her head and shoulders only are resting on the bed; his member having then penetrated into her vagina, he seizes and sets into motion the buttocks of the woman who, on her part, twines her legs round his neck.1

-Ninth Manner - Lebeuss el djoureb (fitting on of the sock).
-The woman lies on her back.
-You sit down between her legs and place your member between the lips of her vulva, which you fit over it with your thumb and first finger; then you move so as to procure for your member, as far as it is in contact with the woman, a lively rubbing, which action you continue until her vulva gets moistened with the liquid emitted from your verge.
-When she is thus amply prepared for enjoyment by the alternate coming and going of your weapon in her scabbard, put it into her in full length.
+Eleventh manner.-Lebeuss el djoureb (fitting on of the sock2).
+The woman lies on her back, you sit down between her legs and place your member between the lips of her vulva, which you fit over it with your thumb and first finger; then you move so as to procure for your member as far as it is in contact with the woman a lively rubbing, which action you continue until her vulva gets moistened with the liquid emitted from your verge.
+When she is thus amply prepared for the enjoyment by the alternate coming and going of your weapon in her scabbard, put it into her full length.

-Tenth Manner - Kechef el astine (reciprocal sight of the posteriors).
-The man lying stretched out on his back, the woman sits down upon his member with her back to the man's face, who presses her sides between his thighs and legs, whilst she places her hands upon the bed as a support for her movements and, lowering her head, her eyes are turned towards the buttocks of the man.
+Twelfth manner.-Kechef el astine (reciprocal sight of the posteriors3).
+The man lying stretched out on his back, the woman sits down upon his member with her back to the man's face, who presses her sides between his thighs